NyerhovwoOnitcha/terraform-beginner-bootcamp-2023/README.md

 Use `terraform apply --auto-approve` to bypass the prompt

+#### Terraform Destroy

+`terraform destroy`

+This will destroy all the resources mapped in the state file.

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules